an-nadaaa/nda-front/README.md

 ## More info

 > This project was bootstrapped with `create-nuxt-app`.
-There are more detailed explanations of how everything works in the [Nuxt.js docs](https://nuxtjs.org).
+There are more detailed explanations of how everything works in the [Nuxt.js docs](https://nuxtjs.org§

+TODO: migrate to Nuxt3